stoqs/stoqs/README.md

 ##### Getting started with a STOQS development system

-First, install [Vagrant](https://www.vagrantup.com/) and and [VirtualBox](doc/instructions/VirtualBox.md);
+First, install [Vagrant](https://www.vagrantup.com/) and and [VirtualBox](doc/instructions/VirtualBox.md)
-there are standard installers for Mac, Windows, and Linux.
+&mdash; there are standard installers for Mac, Windows, and Linux.
 Then create an empty folder off your home directory, e.g.: Vagrants/stoqsvm, open a command prompt window, cd to that folder, and enter these
 commands:

     curl "https://raw.githubusercontent.com/stoqs/stoqs/master/Vagrantfile" -o Vagrantfile